GHTM

 • PhD Theses

-• Services
+• International

 Integrated health service delivery networks and tuberculosis avoidable hospitalizations: Is there a relation between them in Brazil

-• Autores: Arcêncio RA, Arroyo LH, Berra TZ, Chiaravalloti Neto F, da Costa Uchoa SA, da Cunha Garcia MC, de Almeida Crispim J, Fronteira I, Lapão LV, Palha PF, Pinto IC, Popolin MP, Ramos AC, Rodrigues LB, Santos Neto M, Touso MM, Yamamura M
+• Authors: Arcêncio RA, Arroyo LH, Berra TZ, Chiaravalloti Neto F, da Costa Uchoa SA, da Cunha Garcia MC, de Almeida Crispim J, Fronteira I, Lapão LV, Palha PF, Pinto IC, Popolin MP, Ramos AC, Rodrigues LB, Santos Neto M, Touso MM, Yamamura M

 • Journal: BMC Health Services Research